caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 ## Replay provenance (work in progress!)

 :::{warning}
-This section is a work in progress as of 11 March 2025.
+This section is a work in progress as of 17 April 2025.
 Right now this section only demonstrates replaying provenance from a single visualization, but this will be expanded to reflect the full analysis.
 Also, note that all commands for training the feature classifier are included in the resulting replay script (in case there are some commands in there that you don't remember running).
 More on this coming soon!